 - The Tournament Designator handed out at registration must be included in the video.
 The same designator is used for all three days of fishing.
 This ensures the fish was caught during the ECBC tournament.

-- The video must show the billfish species, the billfish being caught (leader connection touches the tip of the rod or a crew member touches the leader), and must show the billfish being released (no longer connected to the line).
+- The video must show the billfish species, the billfish being caught (leader connection touches the tip of the rod or a team member touches the leader) and must show the billfish being released (no longer connected to the line).